What is anxiety?

 • Having unwanted thoughts that won’t go away

-• Feeling tense, jumpy, restless or irritable
+• Feeling tense, jumpy, restless, or irritable

-• Trouble concentrating
+• Difficulty concentrating

 • Trouble falling asleep or staying asleep

-• Feeling exhausted even after a full night’s sleep
+• Feeling exhausted even with adequate sleep

 • Headaches